 Since our founding 50 years ago in 1964, The University of Iowa has been offering high quality graduate education in urban and regional planning at the master’s level.
 Our graduates have one of the highest pass rates on the American Institute of Certified Planners (AICP) exam.

 Located in a vibrant urban and academic setting, the University of Iowa School of Urban and Regional Planning offers a fully accredited Master's degree (either MA or MS) in Urban and Regional Planning.
 Areas of concentration include: economic development; geographic information systems (GIS); land use and environmental planning; housing and community development; and transportation.
 Joint degrees (with Law, Public Health, Social Work, or Civil and Environmental Engineering) are also offered.
 Our focus is on analytical urban planning, public policy, and sustainability.
-In their second year Field Problems course, all our students participate in the development of a sustainability plan through the Iowa Initiative for Sustainable Communities, which is described in the link to the right.
+The School of Urban and Regional Planning is a campus leader in community engagement and pioneered the Iowa Initiative for Sustainable Communities (IISC), through which students from disciplines across campus provide key answers to important sustainability questions for communities in Iowa.
+In their second year Field Problems course, all our students participate in the development of a sustainability plan or report through the IISC.
 We have an outstanding set of students who are enabled by the graduate education they receive here to obtain good placements in the planning profession.
 Our faculty are recognized for both their scholarship and teaching, while also being engaged in the community.

 If you would like more information, please contact us to schedule a visit.